chocotov1/TinyFanContoller/README.md

 ## Arbitrary PWM frequency using TIMER1

-In 3c958a0fc336c8cd7b6e249cedf1eaad32e0c821 I changed the 32 kHz TCR0B PWM to a custom PWM using TIMER1.
+In <a href="https://github.com/chocotov1/TinyFanController/commit/3c958a0fc336c8cd7b6e249cedf1eaad32e0c821">3c958a0fc336c8cd7b6e249cedf1eaad32e0c821</a> I changed the 32 kHz TCR0B PWM to a custom PWM using TIMER1.
 In depth details can be found in chapter "12.
 8-bit Timer/Counter1" of the ATTiny datasheet.

 The following lines set up a 25 kHz PWM signal with 50% duty cycle on the physical pin 7 (OC1A).
 The system clock is 1 MHz.